Open Houses Are Not the Way to Find a Home in Boulder

 By Claudia Lewis

-For may folks, open houses are a fun way to spend a weekend afternoon.
-It's interesting to see what your neighbor’s house looks like and possibly pick up some good decorating ideas.
-On the other hand, open houses are NOT a good way to buy a home.
+For many folks, open houses are a fun way to spend a weekend afternoon.
+It’s interesting to see what your neighbor’s house looks like and possibly pick up some good decorating ideas.
+And maybe the seller’s agent has made cookies!
+On the other hand, open houses are not a good way to buy a home.
 With all the information currently available on the internet, open houses are an entirely unnecessary way to look at homes for sale.
 Open houses are, in fact, responsible for selling only a tiny percentage of homes for sale.
-If that’s the case, why do open houses remain such a ubiquitous fixture in the real estate market?
-The answer is simple.
-Open houses are a great way for real estate agents to snare unrepresented buyers.
-Agents hold open houses, not to sell their listings, but as a prospecting opportunity, a way to fill their pipeline with future business.
-Do you really want to be caught up in the net of a hungry agent angling for clients?

 The Unrepresented Buyer

 Potential buyers who walk into an open house unrepresented can place themselves in a precarious position.
 When they give personal information to an agent at an open house, home buyers can jeopardize their ability to pick the agent of their choice.
 Worse, a buyer could find himself owing a commission to more than one agent.
 Though not quite as clear cut, the same can happen when buyers request information about a property through an agent’s web site.
+See our warning about using online real estate search sites.

 Procuring Cause

 Procuring cause is a rule spelled out in the National Association of Realtors Code of Ethics.
 The rule is meant to block agents from stealing a deal away from another agent already working with a prospective home buyer.
 A real estate agent can have a valid procuring cause claim if they were the first one to introduce a buyer to a home.
 If that agent met the buyer at an open house, and that buyer purchased the property through another agent, the listing agent could claim procuring cause.
 While it’s a rare occurrence, procuring cause disagreements could put a buyer in the position of having to pay two buyer agent commissions.
-Some prospective home buyers tell every agent at every open house what they are looking for and ask them to call if something comes up.
-This might be a good strategy if all brokers didn't have access to all the same listings.
-If all brokers worked as hard for a random buyer as they will for contracted clients this approach might make sense.
-What happens when two or more agents contact you about the same listing on the same day?
-Who is the procuring cause?
-This is a risky approach.

 Take Your Agent with You